![]() |

 Step 3: Getting the colors of our plane:

-Double click the image we saved from the web, and it may open in Paint Shop Pro (PSP).
-If not, either right click the file and select Open with/Paint Shop Pro, or start PSP and use File/Open.
+Start up Paint Shop Pro (PSP).
+Then choose Edit/Paste as New Image and the aircraft picture we copied above should now load into PSP.
 In my example, I am using an image from John P. Stewart, but will not display more than a tiny fragment due to copyright restrictions.

 While it's a good idea to write these color numbers down, we can also save it in PSP for later use.
 Make sure that the Color Palette is showing (usually on the right hand side) by clicking the Toggle Color Palette button on the top toolbar (vertical color stripes).
 It shows your current foreground and background colors (blue and white in this example), and notice the Lock checkbox at the bottom.
 If this is checked, then you will use the current (i.e. blue and white) colors for all tools.
 If not checked, each Tool will remember it's own colors.
 Also, the two-headed arrow at the top is a fast way to swap the foreground and background colors.